status-im/nimbus-eth1/nimbus/README.md

 tbd
     - mac os, windows, and linux

-    ]$ make nimbus_unified
+    ]$ make nimbus
 ## colaborate
-We welcome contributions to Nimbus Unified!
+We welcome contributions to Nimbus!
 Please adhere to the following guidelines:

 - Use the [Status Nim style guide](https://status-im.github.io/nim-style-guide/) to maintain code consistency.
 - Format your code using the [Nim Pretty Printer (nph)](https://github.com/nim-lang/nimpretty) to ensure consistency across the codebase.
 Run it as part of your pull request process.